datacommonsorg/docsite/api/rest/v2/observation.md

 # /v2/observation

 The Observation API fetches statistical observations.
-An observation is associated with an entity and variable at a particular date: for example, “population of USA in 2020”, “GDP of California in 2010”, “predicted temperature of New York in 2050”, and so on.
+An observation is associated with an entity and variable at a particular date: for example, "population of USA in 2020", "GDP of California in 2010", and so on.

 ## Request